azopat/cs-k8s-api/documentation.md

 - How to use file-drop [ Link ](https://github.com/k8-proxy/glasswall-servers-eval/wiki/How-to-use-File-Drop)

-Note : To Deploy in AWS, an AMI needs to be created with above setup
+Note : To Deploy in AWS, an AMI needs to be created with above setup.